-Marxer et al. (2016) have elicited the commuting times in a survey, indicating that 59% of cross-border commuters have a commuting time below 30 minutes.
-However, those interested in residing in Liechtenstein might be a selective sample in terms of commuting time and in this context, it is worth noting that the dissatisfaction with living in one and working in the other country is particularly high among those with a commuting time of 60 minutes and more.
+Concerning the convenience of commuting, the alternative to residing in Liechtenstein is residing in a neighboring country (Austria or Switzerland) and to commute across the border.
+Marxer et al. (2016) have elicited the commuting times in a survey, indicating that 59% of cross-border commuters have a commuting time below 30 min.
+However, those interested in residing in Liechtenstein might be a selective sample in terms of commuting time and in this context, it is worth noting that the dissatisfaction with living in one and working in the other country is particularly high among those with a commuting time of 60 min and more.
 For those residing in Liechtenstein, commuting times are short.
-Many employers are situated in the centrally located municipalities of Schaan and Vaduz and the distance by car or bus to these places is hardly larger than 30 minutes from any village in the country.
-And even when commuting from the most northern village of Ruggell to the most southern village of Balzers it would take less than 30 minutes by car, which is still the most common modal choice.
+Many employers are situated in the centrally located municipalities of Schaan and Vaduz and the distance by car or bus to these places is hardly larger than 30 min from any village in the country.
+And even when commuting from the most northern village of Ruggell to the most southern village of Balzers it would take less than 30 min by car, which is still the most common modal choice.
 We point out that a more convenient commute can also imply a change of the mode of transport (rather than a reduction in time), e.g. being able to use a bicycle instead of a car or bus.